How Can I Eat More Nutrient-Dense Foods?

 - Instead of a big dollop of sour cream on your chili or baked potato, try plain nonfat Greek yogurt.

-Whether you’re a student studying for tests, a professional preparing for a big presentation, or a mom raising a family — the food choices you make directly impact the energy and focus you have to reach your goals.
 By making some simple swaps in your favorite recipes or reimagining favorite dishes, you can boost the nutrient density of your family’s meals and snacks.

 Most of us, including kids and adolescents, get a significant portion of our daily energy (calories) from snacks — foods and drinks we have between regular meals.6 When we think of traditional snack foods and drinks, they tend to be higher in saturated fat, sodium and added sugars.
-For example, sugary drinks (like carbonated sodas, sports drinks and sweet tea) are usually quite high in energy density and low in nutrient density.1
+For example, sugary drinks (like carbonated sodas, sports drinks and sweet tea) are usually quite high in calories and low in nutrient density.1

-- By consciously choosing more nutrient-dense foods, you’ll get the beneficial nutrients your body needs without consuming too many calories.
+- By choosing more nutrient-dense foods, you’ll get the beneficial nutrients your body needs without consuming too many calories.

 - Focus on your overall eating pattern, rather than individual nutrients or specific foods or food groups.